Project Overview

 We also redesigned the shape of the controller within the gift box concept, as users’ intuitive interactions with the original form did not align with its intended functionality.

-Physical Interface
+Physical Interface Development

 The device consists of two main components: a handheld controller and a base unit.